Adillwma/Adillwma/README.md

 - 👋 Hi, I’m @Adill Al-Ashgar
-- 📫 How to reach me ---> adillwmaa@gmail.com of adill@neuralworkx.com
+- 📫 How to reach me ---> adillwmaa@gmail.com or adill@neuralworkx.com

 <!---
 Adillwma/Adillwma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.